State Tournament berths on line at Riverwatch

 Johnson will be looking to make back to back trips to the state.
 Last year as a sophomore, she finished runner-up in the region and captured a spot in the Class AAA state tournament.

 The District 5AAA champions, Walker Valley, along with the McMinn County and Soddy Daisy girls will compete in the tournament as well as the top five individuals from that district not on one of those teams.

 On the boys’ side of things, the Warriors failed to qualify as a team, but had players take four of the five individual spots in the region tournament.
 While none were medalists in the tournament, Cameron Bruce, Haden Welch, Zach Payne and Tommy Sparkman all earned individual spots in the tournament.
 The low five overall scores of the tournament were all on winning teams.
 Payne and Sparkman are juniors.
-Bruce is a sophomore and Welch is a junior.
+Bruce is a sophomore and Welch is a freshman.

 The Cookeville boys’ won the District 6AAA tournament followed by Warren County in second and Cumberland County in third.

 Walker Valley made it a sweep in District 5AAA capturing the boys’ title as well as the girls’.
 East Hamilton finished second and Ooltewah took the final team spot.